 The Invoice Summary Report is your quickest view of the invoices generated and their status.
 By default, this report will show the previous 30 days’ worth of invoices.
 But that can always be adjusted by using the Options button.

 When you first click on the report, you have the option to run the report in Landscape or Portrait.
-Just click on the corresponding button to open the report viewer.
-The report layout options are not available on the report options once it has been run. – New in 9.0722
+Click on the corresponding button to open the report viewer.
+The report layout options are not available on the report options once run.

 Note: Clicking on any invoice line will open the invoice in a new window.